 Not choosing to subscribe to newsletters, unticking a previously ticked checkbox, not consenting to save personal details, rejecting the use of cookies, etc. are some examples of opt-out.

-What about opt-in and opt-out in cookies?
+Cookie opt-in and opt-out

 One of the major decisions around the consent regarding cookies was firmly established after the CJEU-Plant49 judgment.

-The judgment stated that the users’ opt-in obtained through pre-ticked checkboxes is longer valid.
+The judgment stated that the users’ opt-in obtained through pre-ticked checkboxes is no longer valid.
 Also, you cannot bundle multiple consent requests as one.
 They should be kept separate.
 The third point of the judgment said that the users must be aware of all the details about the cookies and what consenting to use them will mean.
 Knowledge of such information will make the decision easy and clear for them.

 Opt-in and opt-out on cookies are generally implemented using cookie consent tools.